viaacode/sip-specification/sip_structure/4_structure_bag.md

 ***Requirements***

 - The first line of the `bagit.txt` file MUST specify the exact version of the BagIt standard.
+The version MUST be 0.97 or later.
 - The second line of the `bagit.txt` file MUST specify the character set encoding of the bag and its files.
 This encoding MUST be UTF-8.

 ## /data (directory)